pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 -->
 ---

-# What about PHP Coding Style Fixer (PHP CS)
+# What about PHP Coding Style Fixer?

 - Fixer first approach (Great for automation)
 - Supported by Symfony
 - Different output style
 - Cannot ignore individual lines of code
 - Configured by PHP
-- Has hundreds of rules
 - Only checks PHP

 ---